One of the ACCME's strategic imperatives is to enhance its outreach and collaborative roles within the national and global CME community.

 Throughout the years, the ACCME has supported CME initiatives with the European Accreditation Council for Continuing Medical Education in Brussels, and with government, health system, and CME representatives from a wide range of countries, including China, France, India, Ireland, Italy, Japan, Jordan, Korea, New Zealand, Oman, Singapore, South Africa, Spain, the Sudan, and the United Arab Emirates.

-The ACCME recognizes three CME organizations outside the US as substantially equivalent to the ACCME’s accreditation system: the Royal College of Physicians and Surgeons of Canada, The Association of Faculties of Medicine of Canada, and the Oman Medical Specialty Board as part of the Ministry of Health of the Sultanate of Oman.
+The ACCME recognizes two CME organizations outside the US as substantially equivalent to the ACCME’s accreditation system: the Royal College of Physicians and Surgeons of Canada and The Association of Faculties of Medicine of Canada.

 The ACCME was invited to participate in the first US-India Higher Education Summit, held in Washington, DC, in October 2011.
 Hosted by the US and Indian governments, the summit brought together international leaders in government, business, and academia to discuss their strategic vision for building collaboration between the US and India in the area of higher education.
 Murray Kopelow, MD, ACCME Chief Executive, offered his perspective about how continuing professional education can contribute to this initiative.
 For more information, see the summit agenda and the US-India Joint Statement on Higher Education Cooperation .